georgelza/MongoCreator-GoProducer-avro/README.md

 Everything changed a bit... but the idea is still there.

-(If it is not clear, or something is broken(I keep on updating the repo), then please email me at georgelza@gmail.com) George georgelza@gmail.com
+(If it is not clear, or something is broken (I keep on tinkering the repo), then please email me at georgelza@gmail.com)

+George

+georgelza@gmail.com

 ## Medium Article